 Design a Book Jacket and WIN £400

-We are delighted to announce that AMY HIGGINS is the winner of the 2020 jacket competition.
+AMY HIGGINS was the winner of the 2020 jacket competition.
 We loved her bright, detailed and very professional design.
 Amy is 27 and a student of the MA Authorial Illustration course at Falmouth University.

 ‘The design team here at Profile Books loved Amy’s entry, and it stood out straight from the start.
 It is smart and well considered, with a great attention to detail rewarding inspection and allowing the viewer to spot something new each time.
 The illustration is charming and approachable and works great for the target age range of the book.
 The typography is also clean yet impactful and Amy has done a great job to ensure it balances with the illustration.
 We look forward to welcoming Amy and working with her as an intern sometime in the near future.’
 Steve Panton, Design Director, Profile Books

-The competition was open to all students of design, graphic design, photography or art (or related courses) currently studying in the UK, who are 18 years or over on 28th February 2020.
+The Book Jacket Competition is open to all students of design, graphic design, photography or art (or related courses) currently studying in the UK, who are 18 years or over on 5th March 2021.

-The Stratford Literary Festival holds The Felix Dennis Young Poets Prize 2020, and the winning entries appear in a Festival Collection on sale in Waterstone’s Stratford-upon-Avon and on the Festival website.
+The Stratford Literary Festival is holding The L&Q Felix Dennis Young Poets Prize 2021, and the winning entries will appear in a Festival Collection book on sale in Waterstones Stratford-upon-Avon and on the Festival website.

 Please read the instructions below carefully as your design needs to be suitable for print and there are specific guidelines that we need to follow.

 The final design must be submitted here as a low res pdf (no larger than 8MB) by 5.30pm Friday 5th March 2021

 You entry must include your name, address, age and place where you are studying.
 Please include your name in the file name also.

 Audience for the book: All age groups